-When a child dies from abuse or neglect, a case review is conducted to identify ways that local professionals and organisations can improve the way they work together to safeguard children.
+When a child dies, or is seriously harmed, as a result of abuse or neglect, a case review is conducted to identify ways that local professionals and organisations can improve the way they work together to safeguard children.

 We have been working with the Association of Independent LSCB Chairs to create the national case review repository to make it easier to access and share learning at a local, regional and national level.

 We've compiled a list of published research reports that analyse the details and recommendations from case reviews.
 These provide a valuable overview of common themes and highlight improvements for practice.

 Case review process in UK nations